googlecartographer/rfcs/0000-template.md

 ## Motivation
 [motivation]: #motivation

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

 ## Approach
 [approach]: #approach

 Provide a brief description of the implementation details for the feature.
-What existing code paths are you planning to modify.
+What existing code paths are you planning to modify?
-What new classes or datastructures are you planning to introduce.
+What new classes or datastructures are you planning to introducer?

 ## Discussion Points
 [discussion]: #discussion